eugenetangkj/auntie-ivy/README.md

 9. After running the command in Step 8, head to Telegram and start interacting with your bot.

 ### Interactions
-Currently, there are 2 supported ways for you to interact with the bot.
+Currently, there are 2 supported ways for you to interact with Auntie Ivy.
 1. Text message
 2. Voice message